cjug/cjug-meeting-intro/sections/cjug.md

 * Talk about problems/shop/tech
 * Janine &amp; Todd (Mentors)
 * Next!
-  * October 25 @ Spantree
+  * TBD
-  * Optional group project is Intro to Github!
+  * Optional group project is TBD

 Note:
 Need help with a project?
 Need a second pair of eyes to dig into that